Armenian College (Kolkata): Student body

-Armenian Sports Club (KOLKATA)

-"ARUN" (Blood), Armenian Sports Club young players, made up of mostly boys from Armenian College is the youngest team in the entire Nation.
-The word "ARUN" which means blood in Armenian is their slogan which they shout at the beginning of each match.

-Armenians in Kolkata play Rugby as if it was their birthright.
-Armenia does not have a Rugby team and the people do not know anything about the game at all, but the small Armenian community in Kolkata has one of the oldest and the best team which has won numerous tournaments over the years.

-In Kolkata Armenians are known for their incredible passion and skill in Rugby.
-They play at national and international levels.
-They represent the India national rugby team in various Asian games.
-In 2008 the India national team was made up of 12 Armenian players and 3 Indian.

 Davidian Girls’ School

 Before 1842 ACPA had had a girls’ section with special teachers and separate classrooms.
 A "Second Galutsian School" was established by Hovhannes Avdalian established a girls private school in his own home and named in honour of his teacher, but this also closed down in due course.
-A third attempt was initiated on 16 February 1846, when M. D. Taghiadian opened a girls’ school and named it Saint Sandught, later adding a boys section.
+A third attempt was initiated on 16 February 1846, when Mesrop Taghiadian opened a girls’ school and named it Saint Sandught, later adding a boys section.
 At its height there were 35 pupils (15 girls and 20 boys) but Saint Sandught closed down six years later.

 The education of Indian-Armenian girls was seemingly ignored until 1922 when David Avetic Davidian founded the Trust of D.A.
 David (in his own name) and started a school for local girls and boys, inviting Mrs. Sandught Hovhannisian to teach in the new institution.
 Until his death, David remained the "Principal" of the School and managed it himself with the assistance of a Committee in terms of the trust he created.
 It was his intention to expand the school from his own house at Royd Street, to a much bigger place and Davidian purchased the huge grounds and buildings of the London Missionary Society at No 1, Ashutosh Mukherjee Road, Calcutta 700025 and gave it to the Trust in an agreement with the Official Trustee, Govt. of West Bengal, who is the Ex-Officio Trustee of the Trust of D.A.
 David.
-For some time during his last years the School moved out to its new premises in the Missionary Building but after his death in 1936, the children were brought back to Royd Street, and in the 1980s the premises of No 1, Ashutosh Mukherjee Road, was leased out to Elgin Properties at a huge loss to the Davidian Trust.

-In 1949, while retaining its autonomy, the Davidian Girls’ School (DGS) joined ACPA and appealed to Indian Certificate of Secondary Education to recognize the entity of ACPA and DGS, as one co-educational school.
-This appeal was adopted in 1953, following which the collaboration between the two schools was reinforced.